 The northernmost island in Japan is a must go for me.
 Known for its ski areas, volcanoes, hot springs, and other beautiful forms of unspoiled nature.

 Who would have thought Japan is capable of doing tropical islands with white soft sandy beaches?
 On my bucket list and not only because I’m a beach bum.
 To add to the fascination factor, they’re one of 5 Blue Zones where people live the longest worldwide.

 I skipped this place on purpose because I want to visit it during the fall or cherry blossom season.
 A harmonious mix of lavishly-decorated temples and shrines, relaxing onsen (hot springs) and top-notch hiking opportunities around.

-Are you planning your Japan itinerary too or have you been already?
+Are you planning your Japan two week itinerary?

 Which other places do you recommend adding to a first-time trip?
 Let me know in the comments below!